Transparent conducting film: Overview

 To date, the industry standard in TCOs is ITO, or indium tin oxide.
 This material boasts a low resistivity of ~10^{−4} Ω·cm and a transmittance of greater than 80%.
 ITO has the drawback of being expensive.
 Indium, the film's primary metal, is rare (6000 metric tons worldwide in 2006), and its price fluctuates due to market demand (over $800 per kg in 2006).
 For this reason, doped binary compounds such as aluminum-doped zinc oxide (AZO) and indium-doped cadmium oxide have been proposed as alternative materials.
 AZO is composed of aluminum and zinc, two common and inexpensive materials, while indium-doped cadmium oxide only uses indium in low concentrations.
 Several transition metal dopants in indium oxide, particularly molybdenum, give much higher electron mobility and conductivity than obtained with tin and Ta is a promising alternative dopant for tin oxide.
 Other novel transparent conducting oxides include barium stannate and the correlated metal oxides strontium vanadate and calcium vanadate.

 Binary compounds of metal oxides without any intentional impurity doping have also been developed for use as TCOs.
 These systems are typically n-type with a carrier concentration on the order of 10^{20} cm^{−3}, provided by interstitial metal ions and oxygen vacancies which both act as donors.
 However, these simple TCOs have not found practical use due to the high dependence of their electrical properties on temperature and oxygen partial pressure.

 In current research, labs are looking to optimize the electrical and optical characteristics of certain TCOs.
 Researchers deposit TCO onto the sample by using a sputtering machine.
 The targets have been changed and researchers are looking at materials such as IZO (Indium Zinc Oxide), ITO (Indium Tin Oxide) and AZO (Aluminum Zinc Oxide), and they are optimizing these materials by changing parameters within the sputtering deposition machine.
 When researchers vary parameters such as concentration of the gases within the sputtering, the pressure within the sputtering machine, power of the sputtering, and pressure, they are able to achieve different carrier concentrations and sheet resistivities within the machine.
 Carrier concentrations affect the short circuit current of the sample, and a change in sheet resistivity affects the fill factor of the sample.
 Researchers have varied parameters enough and found combinations that will optimize the short circuit current as well as the fill factor for TCOs such as indium tin oxide.
+Alternatives to ITO have been used such as graphene, or silver nanowire meshes.